-Achieving herd immunity against COVID-19 requires a substantial portion of the population to get vaccinated, a milestone thus far hampered by a host of vaccine distribution challenges.
+Achieving herd immunity against COVID-19 requires a substantial portion of the population to get vaccinated, a milestone thus far hampered by a host of vaccine distribution challenges and the emergence of new COVID-19 variant.
 But a larger, underlying issue also exists: vaccine hesitancy, or an unwillingness to be vaccinated.

 Overcoming vaccine hesitancy requires overcoming a range of barriers that prevent people from getting the COVID-19 vaccine.
 Barriers include, but are not limited to:

 - concern over the vaccine’s safety and efficacy

 - believing antibodies from having had COVID-19 are more protective than the COVID-19 vaccines